 Combining the light patterns of floodlights and spotlights enables them to do different jobs at the same time: For example, floodlights could be activated to help you drive through fog, with a spotlight also turned on to allow you to see further and spot obstacles in the distance.

-When selecting work lights for work vehicle, consider first the visibility needed for the task at hand and whether you need a pattern of breadth (floodlight) or depth (spotlight).
+When selecting work lights for work vehicles, consider first the visibility needed for the task at hand and whether you need a pattern of breadth (floodlight) or depth (spotlight).
 In addition, there are a number of specs/preferences to consider such as material, dimension size, color output, number of diodes, wattage, and expected life of the product.

 Also note that light intensity is not the only factor relative to Federal Motor Vehicle Safety Standards.
 Make sure you are aware of specific requirements when reviewing lighting applications for upcoming builds.
 For more information see https://www.nhtsa.gov/laws-regulations/fmvss.